Gene Mutation for Cystic Fibrosis in Newborns (Blood)

 thick mucus that harms different systems in your body, including the airways and pancreas.

-People with CF tend to develop chronic lung disease and are more likely to get lung
+People with CF tend to develop chronic lung disease and lung infections.
+They may

 In people with CF, digestive enzymes from the pancreas also have trouble reaching

-the intestine.
-For this reason, people with CF often have trouble digesting food and
+the small intestine.
+For this reason, people with CF often have trouble digesting

-absorbing nutrients properly.
-Symptoms in children can also include a swollen abdomen,
+food and absorbing nutrients properly.
+Symptoms in children can also include a swollen

 Why does my child need this test?